brstf/FList/README.md

 FList
 =====

 Simple and flexible animating filterable list using [jQuery](http://jquery.com).
 The animations and filter can be specified to obtain desired functionality.
+Documentation generated using [YUIDoc](http://yui.github.com/yuidoc/).

 Initializing FList
 ------------------